oracle-livelabs/developer/dev-ai-app-dev-finance-aiexperience/codingbasics/codingbasics.md

     ![dv](./images/dv.png " ")

->💡 **JSON Duality Views** automatically maps relational columns to JSON documents (and vice versa) in the same table, letting you store data in a traditional schema but also access it as if it were a JSON object.
-So even though you’ve coded a JSON view in Python, you can switch over to standard SQL queries without duplicating data or maintaining extra structures.
-Super cool!
+    > 💡 **JSON Duality Views** automatically maps relational columns
+    > to JSON documents (and vice versa) in the same table, letting you
+    > store data in a traditional schema but also access it as if it
+    > were a JSON object.
+So even though you have coded a JSON view in
+    > Python, you can switch over to standard SQL queries without
+    > duplicating data or maintaining extra structures.

 3. Let's create a new function that allows us to query our new JSON Duality View.
 This time however, we will enhance our function to allow using input parameters.
 Instead of retrieving all rows, we want to write a function that returns only a specific row based on the first name of a customer.
 Copy the following code into a new cell and run it.